Welcome to Godly Writers, the beginner’s guide for Christian writers!

 Advertising Disclaimer

-Hey, listen up!
-Some of the links in this website are “affiliate links.”
-This means that if you click on the link and purchase an item, I (or someone else) will likely receive an affiliate commission.
-It’s how I plan to fund this little online endeavor.
-Now pull out your credit card and start clicking away.
-I am disclosing this affiliate structure in accordance with the Federal Trade Commission’s “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+Please note that some of the links in this website are “affiliate links.”
+This means that if you click on the link and purchase an item, an affiliate commission will likely be paid to the owner of this website.
+We are disclosing this affiliate structure in accordance with the Federal Trade Commission’s “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
 (See also 16 CFR, Part 255)

 General Disclaimer